Download page Managing API Keys.

-When you create an API key, you see permissions for the various event types (logs, transactions, browser and mobile) in our platform.
-By using these permissions you can restrict or grant access to specific event types for each specific API key.
+When you create an API key, you see permissions for the various event types (logs, transactions, browser, and mobile) in our platform.
+By using these permissions you can limit or grant access to specific event types for each specific API key.

 You can generate an API key for your partners enabling them to only publish custom events.
 Just check "Publish all Custom Events" checkbox when you create their API key.

 You can generate an API key to enable various users to only query Apache log data.
 Just check the "apache" source type under "Log Permissions.